Yousef-Essam/Storefront-BackendAPI/README.md

 - `npm run start`
 - To run tests, run the following command in the shell:
 - `npm run test`
+- You can access the application through `http://localhost:3000`
+- Basic endpoints in the application are outlined in the `REQUIREMENTS.md` file.

 ## Used Technologies
 This application make uses of the following libraries and technologies: